 Nestled next to the Blind Dragon on the corner of Civic Center and Indian Plaza in the heart of Old Town is a restaurant.
 While the back of the Mint is well known for another way on to Saddlebag and a great place for an Uber pick up, it’s not really known for fine dining.

 But this fabulous place is always bustling with beautiful people and has lots of windows to bring in spectacular lighting.
 When you walk inside the first thing you see is a kickass white circular bar and a sleek statue of an angel holding either a cigar box or maybe a small laptop. ¯\_(ツ)_/¯ The important thing is there’s an angel approving the bar.
-There’s gorgeous seating with swanky sofas, a quaint patio
+There’s gorgeous seating with swanky sofas, a quaint patio and chandeliers galore.

 The only way to get rid of a temptation is to yield to it.

 It’s the Dorian, with its lavish decor combined with a modern Victorian vibe lending towards the chic feel that you’re in some place where the people in the know hang out.
 The energy throughout the restaurant is sexy and fun.
 Everyone is there to have an enjoyable leisurely time.